![]() |

-My grandmother worked in Stolin as doctor in early twenties.
-My entire family moved from Pinsk to Stolin and my fathers dog "Barabas" disappeared on the way.
-The went on the horse wagon and the trip took the entire day - 60 km.
+My grandmother worked in Stolin as a doctor in early twenties.
+My entire family moved from Pinsk to Stolin, and my father's dog "Barabas" disappeared on the way.
+They went on the horse wagon, and the trip took the entire day, 60 km.

 Before the war, the region of Stolin was part of Poland.
 About 5,000 Jews lived in Stolin in 1939.
 They were tailors, carpenters, shopkeepers, and clockmakers.
 There were several synagogues; one of them was wooden, another brick.
 The rabbis of Stolin (a Hasidic dynasty) were well-known among the Jewish communities in Eastern Europe.
 There was also a cinema, a soda-water factory, and hotels.

-Almost all Stolin Jews were murdered during Holocaust.
-In a location on the outskirts of Stolin, known as Stasino (or Dolin or Zatisha), lay buried the remains of the Jewish population of Stolin murdered by the Nazis during Holocaust.
+Almost all Stolin Jews were murdered during the Holocaust.
+In a location on the outskirts of Stolin, known as Stasino (or Dolin or Zatisha), lie the remains of the Jewish population of Stolin murdered by the Nazis during the Holocaust.

 Witness